lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

     Let us then import the system made of 9 atoms, replicate it four times in all three directions of space, thus creating a system with 576 atoms.
+Add the following lines to *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in SilicaBlock/input.lammps*

     read_data SiO.data
     replicate 4 4 4